boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 # Example TACACS+ Authentication Configuration with Shared Secret

 {{ex9105}} shows an example where a TACACS+ authentication server instance is configured using shared secret for authentication.
+This mode is not recommended per {{!I-D.ietf-opsawg-tacacs-tls13}}.

 ~~~ json
 {::include-fold ./json-example/9105-ex.json}